-Bafta Film Awards 2022: The nominees in full
+Bafta Film Awards 2022: The winners and nominees in full

 Related Topics

-The nominations for this year's Bafta Film Awards have been announced, ahead of the ceremony at the Royal Albert Hall in London on 13 March.
-Here are the shortlists in full.
+This year's Bafta Film Awards are being handed out at a ceremony at the Royal Albert Hall.
+Here are the winners so far and the shortlists in full.

+SPOILER WARNING: This list is being updated as winners are announced live at the ceremony, before it is later broadcast on BBC One.

 Best film